Travel guide

 How to go alone

-As Norway is surely one of the safest destinations in the world, travelling alone or with your family is very simple.
-Fluency in English is sufficient to cope with daily life and sightseeing, and it is relatively easy to move around.
-We adapt quickly to local customs and the kindness of the inhabitants makes the stay easier.
+Norway is surely one of the safest destinations in the world, so traveling there alone or with your family is very simple.
+The mastery of English is enough to get by for daily life and tourist visits, and it is relatively easy to get around.
+You will quickly adapt to the local customs and the kindness of the inhabitants will make your stay easier.

 How to go on a tour

-There are many trips and tours organised to visit Norway.
-You can opt for long stays (two or three weeks), short stays (three days in Oslo for example), immersion stays with the Sámi population, tours in the footsteps of the Vikings, and of course cruises through the fjords...
-In short, there will be plenty of options and you will have plenty of time to choose a stay that suits your wishes!
+There are many different ways to visit Norway.
+You can opt for long stays (two or three weeks), short stays (three days in Oslo for example), for stays in immersion with the Sami population, tours on the traces of the Vikings, and of course cruises through the fjords...
+In short, there is no shortage of options and you will have plenty of time to choose a trip that suits your wishes!

 How to get around

 There are about 50 airports in Norway.
 However, flights are still quite expensive.
-Ferries and ferries are a must and very frequent in the fjords.
-The railway network, which is also fairly well developed, does not serve the far north and is not very present in the fjords.
+Ferries and ferries are essential and very frequent in the fjords.
+The railway network, rather well developed, does not serve the Far North and is not very present in the fjords.
 The bus will take over.
-The car, as long as it is well equipped (nails, chains, snow tyres), is a real pleasure.
-Finally, don't forget the bicycle, which is very popular in Scandinavia!
+The car, provided it is well equipped (nails, chains, snow tires), is a real pleasure.
+Finally, don't forget the bicycle, very popular in Scandinavia!

 Featured articles Norway